-Fresh Ground Coffee vs. Pre-Ground
+Fresh Ground Coffee vs. Pre-Ground (Which is BEST)

 Ever since I started on my home coffee brewing journey and discovered the world of coffee beyond those high-street coffee chains, it’s been drummed into me time-and-time again that fresh ground coffee is better than pre-ground coffee.

 Factors That Can Affect Your Coffee

-The world of coffee is a minefield of bogus claims and it’s often difficult to differentiate between fact and fiction.
-However, when it comes to fresh ground coffee vs. pre-ground there is strong evidence to back up the claim that fresh is better.
+The world of coffee is a minefield of bogus claims, and it’s often difficult to differentiate between fact and fiction.
+However, when it comes to fresh ground coffee vs. pre-ground, there is substantial evidence to back up the claim that fresh is better.

-When it comes to prolonging the life of your coffee there are three factors that contribute to their speedy degradation – oxidation, moisture, and CO2.
-Let’s take a look at these three factors and how they can adversely affect your coffee.
+When it comes to prolonging the life of your coffee, there are three factors that contribute to their rapid degradation – oxidation, moisture, and CO2.

-If you could take a look into your coffee beans you would find complex compounds.
+If you could take a look into your coffee beans, you would find complex compounds.
 It’s these compounds that help to give your coffee its flavor and aroma.
-The problem is that most of these compounds lack stability, which means that any outside element such as air (oxygen) can adversely affect their state and they can then change very quickly.
+The problem is that most of these compounds lack stability, which means that any outside elements such as air (oxygen) can adversely affect their state and they can then change very quickly.

-However, it’s not all doom and gloom, this is actually a good thing if you intend on brewing your coffee straight away.
+However, it’s not all doom and gloom, and this is actually a good thing IF you intend on brewing your coffee straight away.

-Water solubility is a great thing, however, it doesn’t take a kettle of boiling water to dissolve these precious flavor filled oils, even moisture in the air can steal those oils and ultimately dilute your beans.
+Water solubility is a great thing; however, it doesn’t take a kettle of boiling water to dissolve these precious flavor filled oils, even moisture in the air can steal those oils and ultimately dilute your beans.

 So simple humidity in the air or even exposing your delicate coffee beans to your home’s air conditioning can sabotage their integrity.
-But when you grind up your coffee beans you create more surface area for the moisture to dissolve those oils.
+But when you grind up your coffee beans you then create more surface area for the moisture to dissolve those oils.

 Think of CO2 as the vehicle that helps to transport the oils from your coffee beans into your cup.
-When you grind your beans you then create more surface area for the CO2 to escape.
+When you grind your beans, you then create more surface area for the CO2 to escape.
 Less CO2 means less flavor in your final brew.

 So if you pre-grind your coffee and let it sit for days or god forbid weeks you are essentially wasting the one mechanism that’s responsible for your coffee’s great flavor.